Espresso-Aficionados/website/guides/water.md

 One of the water that started it all from Barista Hustle.
 This water works as a nice general purpose water.

 ### TWW Espresso Inspired
-A copy of the Hardness and Alkalinity of the TWW Espresso Blend using Epsom salt and a buffer.
+A copy of the hardness and alkalinity of the TWW Espresso Blend using epsom salt and a buffer.
 It is a cost effective way to copy the TWW espresso profile, while not being an exact copy.

 ### RPavlis
 A recipe meant to help keep the machine from scaling, while also providing enough mineral content to not harm the espresso machine.
-The original recipe uses Potassium Bicarbonate because it is believe that Sodium Bicarbonate (baking soda) will impart some flavors.
+The original recipe uses potassium bicarbonate because it is believed that sodium bicarbonate (baking soda) will impart some flavors.
 It surprisingly works very well for pulling espresso.
-It tastes a bit weird with longer ratio coffee (like Filter).
+It tastes a bit weird with longer ratio coffee (like filter).
 It is perhaps the most forgiving recipe to create, and would work anywhere from 50 KH to 100 KH.
 If you only have a 0.1g scale, probably use this water first.

 ### Fam's 29th and 69th Wave